 Can you buy SpaceX shares before the IPO?

-The key question is whether you can buy SpaceX shares before the IPO, and the answer remains fairly clear: no, not directly.
+This is the question everyone asks, and the answer remains fairly clear: no, not directly.
 SpaceX is a private company.
 Its shares are not available on public markets, so you cannot buy them through a standard broker.

 A reality that is often misunderstood

 In theory, there are ways to gain indirect exposure.
-But in practice, those options remain limited.
-They generally involve specialist funds or specific investment structures, often with high entry requirements and, at times, limited transparency.
+In practice, however, those options remain limited.
+They generally involve funds or specific structures, with high entry requirements and, in some cases, limited transparency.

-👉 It is not impossible to access… but it is clearly not designed for the general public.
+👉 It is not impossible… but it is clearly not designed for the general public.

 💡 Reminder

-When some platforms talk about “investing in SpaceX”, they are often referring to indirect exposure rather than an actual share purchase.
+When some platforms talk about “investing in SpaceX”, they are often referring to indirect exposure rather than the purchase of actual shares.

 SpaceX IPO: date, valuation and potential opportunities